 Finance and support

-You may be eligible for government grants or loans, Oxford bursaries, or fee waivers to help fund your course.
+You may be eligible for government grants and loans and Oxford bursaries and fee waivers to help fund your course.
 This depends on where you are from, where you live and what your household income is assessed to be by your regional funding agency.
-For UK and EU students, full details can be found on the University website.
+For UK and EU students, full details can be found here.

 Meals are charged on the basis of items selected.